 Implicit Theories of Intelligence

 Naturally, people develop theories about their world and how they interact within it.
 The theories that are automatic and unconscious are referred to as implicit theories (Glock & Kovacs, 2013).
 In the educational system, the implicit theories a student brings to school each day can greatly affect how he or she approaches learning.
-These beliefs become the mental ‘baggage’ that they bring to the classroom (Blackwell et al., 2007).
+These beliefs become the mental baggage that they bring to the classroom (Blackwell et al., 2007).
 These theories create an understanding of why some students approach challenging academics as motivating and why others view the same task as insurmountable (Robins & Pals, 2002).
 Once implicit beliefs are formed, they influence the choices of activities a student makes and the amount of effort he or she applies to the activity.
 The research and literature categorizes these implicit theories of intelligence as entity theories and incremental theories.

 Entity theorist versus incremental theorist.
-Entity theorist believe that intelligence is a fixed trait that cannot be affected by their effort.
-Carol Dweck has been a key researcher in the field of implicit theories of intelligence and describes this static belief as a fixed mind-set.
-In contrast, incremental theorists believe intelligence is a malleable trait and can be increased based on strong study habits (Blackwell et al., 2007; Burnette, O’Boyle, VanEpps, Pollack & Finkel, 2013; Burns & Isbell, 2007; Dweck, 2010; Ommundsen, Haugen & Lund, 2007).
-Dweck calls this a growth mind-set.
+Entity theorist believe that intelligence is a fixed trait that cannot be affected by effort.
+In contrast, incremental theorists believe intelligence is a malleable trait and can be increased based on strong study habits (Blackwell et al., 2007; Burnette, O’Boyle, VanEpps, Pollack, & Finkel, 2013; Burns & Isbell, 2007; Dweck, 2010; Ommundsen, Haugen, & Lund, 2007).
+Dweck (2010) calls this a growth mind-set.
 Students with a growth mindset do not believe that everyone’s intelligence is the same, but that their personal intellectual ability can grow.
 An incremental mindset has also been observed to enhance the strength associated with people’s attitude (Henderson, Liver, & Gollwitzer, 2008).

 Students who hold a fixed mind-set focus on performance goals and strive to prove the adequacy of their fixed ability level.
-These goals are focused on demonstrating well they compare themselves to other students (Ommundsen et al., 2007).
+These goals are focused on comparing themselves to other students (Ommundsen et al., 2007).
 They are concerned with how much ability they have and demonstrating their skills.
 These students demonstrate low self-efficacy for academic performance and can be defensive or threatened by academic failure because failure measures their fixed ability (VanDeWeghe, 2003).
-Research conducted by Robins & Pals (2002) found students with a fixed mind-set believe experiencing a challenging task means they don’t have the ability to succeed.
+Research conducted by Robins and Pals (2002) found students with a fixed mind-set believe experiencing a challenging task means they don’t have the ability to succeed.
 If they did have the ability, the task wouldn’t be difficult.
 This belief often leads to them giving up before finishing the task.
 Students who are incremental theorist focus on learning goals and strive to increase their intelligence through mastering the content (Robins & Pals, 2002).
 They set goals that are challenging and stay committed to them (Williams & Williams, 2010).

 Entity and incremental theorist perceive academic success and failures differently.
 Students who have an entity belief provide ability-based attributes when describing success and failure.
 Students who are incremental theorist often attribute their success to effort and their failure to insufficient effort or a deficit in their knowledge or skill level.
 This growth mind-set provides a greater sense of self-efficacy, which leads to focusing on positive outcomes.
 However, when they do experience failure, they choose more positive, effort-based strategies in the future (Robins & Pals, 2002; Blackwell et al., 2007).

 Implicit theories of intelligence in the educational setting.
-A variety of research studies have been completed over the past fifty years in an academic setting to provide a deeper understanding of the affect of student’s implicit theory of intelligence and learning.
+A variety of research studies have been completed over the past fifty years in an academic setting to provide a deeper understanding of the effect of student’s implicit theory of intelligence and learning.
 Some of the more recent research during the past decade builds on the earlier studies.